spanners/dissertation/dissertation/sections/pilot1.markdown

 3. User is informed that they may ask for help, and that they will be prompted if they pause (at the moment they break the pause), to ask why they paused.
-They are also informed that they can end at any time, and the goal is to make mario fly.
+They are also informed that they can end at any time, and the goal is to make Mario fly.
-4. User is shown the result of completed task (mario flying).
+4. User is shown the result of completed task (Mario flying).
 4. Programming task is begun.
 5. User completes or ends the task.
 6. Post-questionnaire is given out (See \ref{post-questionnaire})
-7. De-breifing.
+7. De-briefing.
 8. Study ends.

 Using Thematic analysis [@Braun2006Thematic] to code the captured audio and